iamjoshuamabina/iamjoshuamabina.github.io/assets/blog/git_kickass_workflow.md

 - Offline: When ready to push your changes to a remote repository, connect to network and push.
 For developers, such flexibility means more productivity.

 - Branching: Git's killer feature.
-Elsewhere, branching is a nightmare[2].
+Elsewhere, branching is a nightmare.

 - Speedster: Git is fucking fast.
 A picture is worth a thousand words - [benchmarks are worth more](https://git-scm.com/about/small-and-fast).